-Radio Slot 1 Port 2 always appears, even if the IDU is connected to a single-carrier RFU such as RFU-S. If the PTP 820F is connected to a single-carrier RFU, or if the second carrier of a MultiCore RFU is not in use, you should set the Admin status field of Port 2 to Down to disable the radio interface and prevent unnecessary alarms.
+Radio Slot 1 Port 2 and Radio Slot 1 Port 4 always appear, even if the RFU interface is connected to a single-carrier RFU such as RFU-S. If the interface is connected to a single-carrier RFU, or if the second carrier of a MultiCore RFU is not in use, you should set the Admin status field of Port 2 or Port 4 to Down to disable the radio interface and prevent unnecessary alarms.